willswank/dotnet-Peons/README.md

 To use your DI container of choice, implement an IDiContainer and module adapter for it.
 Submissions are welcome.

-### Registries ###
+### Strategy registries ###

-A registry is an IBindingsModule that supports bindings only for descendants of a specific type.
-This allows compartmentalization of bindings in consuming code.
+A strategy registry is an IBindingsModule that supports bindings only for descendants of a specific type.
+This allows registering strategies in a designated module.

-The following code will not compile if `IFoobar` doesn't implement `IHandler`:
+The following code requires that `IFoobar` implements `IHandler`:

-    public class HandlerRegistry : IRegistry<IHandler>
+    public class HandlerRegistry : IStrategyRegistry<IHandler>
     {
         public void ConstructBindings(IRegistryBuilder<IHandler> builder)
         {